Choosing Between the Ultrafeed® LS & LSZ

-Now that we’ve covered the internal and external physical qualities of the LS-1 and LSZ-1, let’s delve into the final — and most important — consideration: What do you sew?
+Now that we’ve covered the internal and external physical qualities of the LS and LSZ, let’s delve into the most important consideration: What do you sew?

 What Kind of Sewing Do You Do?

 Let’s talk about the type of projects you work on.
-This is undoubtedly the biggest factor in deciding whether you need a machine capable of both zigzag and straight stitches or a straight stitch only sewing machine.
-The chart below lists some common sewing projects and stitch techniques, as well as the recommended stitch type for each project.
+This is undoubtedly the biggest factor in deciding which machine is right for you.
+The chart below lists some common sewing projects and techniques, as well as the recommended stitch type for each.